 (c) Copyright PWxyz, LLC.
 All rights reserved

 Dave Barry was born in Armonk, New York on July 3, 1947.
 He received an English degree from Haverford College in 1969.
 His early attempts at small-town journalism for the Daily Local News in West Chester, Pennsylvania, were directed towards local matters, such as zoning and sewage.
 In 1975, he briefly attempted to teach business writing to business people.
 Since then, he has worked as a professional humorist.
 For many years he wrote a newspaper column that appeared in more than 500 newspapers and for which he won the Pulitzer Prize for commentary.
 He is the author of numerous fiction, nonfiction, and young adult books.
 His novels include Big Trouble, Tricky Business, Lunatics, and Insane City.
-His nonfiction works include Dave Barry's Complete Guide to Guys, Dave Barry Slept Here: A Sort of History of the United States, I'll Mature When I'm Dead, and You Can Date Boys When You're Forty: Dave Barry on Parenting and Other Topics He Knows Very Little About.
-His young adult books include the Starcatchers series and Never Land series.
+His nonfiction works include Dave Barry's Complete Guide to Guys, Dave Barry Slept Here: A Sort of History of the United States, I'll Mature When I'm Dead, You Can Date Boys When You're Forty: Dave Barry on Parenting and Other Topics He Knows Very Little About, and Live Right and Find Happiness (Although Beer Is Much Faster): Life Lessons and Other Ravings from Dave Barry.
+His young adult books include the Starcatchers series and the Never Land series.
 (Bowker Author Biography) Dave Barry is a Pulitzer Prize-winning syndicated columnist.
 His recent novel, "Big Trouble," spent several months on the "New York Times" best-seller list, & his most recent nonfiction book, "Dave Barry Turns 50," was also a national best-seller.
 Dave lives in Miami, Florida.
 (Publisher Provided)